Susan Monica: Trial and conviction

 Monica pleaded not guilty to two counts of murder, abuse of a corpse, and identity theft.
 Monica, despite having representation, chose to cross-examine Eric Henderson, the case's lead investigator.
-During the trial, an Oregon State Police anthropologist testified that Haney's legs had been dismembered with an axe, and that his thigh bones showed signs of "being gnawed on by an animal."
+During the trial, an Oregon State Police anthropologist testified that Haney's legs had been dismembered with an axe, and that his thigh bones showed signs of "being gnawed on by an animal".
 The anthropologist stated it was unclear whether Haney had been dead prior to dismemberment of his legs.
 It was also stated by the anthropologist that Delecino had suffered three to four gunshot wounds to the head.
-Another witness who had been in jail with Monica testified that she had received a birthday card from her signed "from the sweetest murderer in Jackson County."
+Another witness who had been in jail with Monica testified that she had received a birthday card from her signed "from the sweetest murderer in Jackson County".

 On April 21, 2015, Monica was convicted on all counts after six days of testimony and only one hour of jury deliberations.
-She is currently serving 50 years in prison within the Oregon Department of Corrections at Coffee Creek Correctional Facility.
+She is currently serving 50 years in prison.